HolyBlackCat/quasi-msys2/README.md

     Use the `win-gdb` wrapper.
 You need to have `_gdb` package installed.

     MSYS2 GDB doesn't interact well with a regular terminal, but runs nicely inside of `wineconsole`.
 This wrapper starts `wineconsole` automatically.
+It will open a new terminal window, CMD style.

+    Or, to reuse your existing terminal window, start `wine cmd` and run `gdb` inside of it.
+I've yet to figure out how to combine this into a single convenient command.

   * **Inspect `.dll` dependencies of executables.**